alfonsobries/vue-tailwind/docs/README.md

 ## Help me to grow this library

-Is this project helpful for you?, consider to sponsor me.
-I have the goal of quit my work and spend full-time in this project, Im sure I can make the best library of customizable components with a little more time, check my site in Patreon:
+Is this project helpful for you?
+Consider sponsoring me.
+I have the goal of quit my work and spend full-time in this project; I'm sure I can make the best library of customizable components with a little more time, check my site in Patreon:

 [https://www.patreon.com/alfonsobries](https://www.patreon.com/alfonsobries)

-Of course any other kind help is welcome, see [CONTRIBUTING](https://github.com/alfonsobries/vue-tailwind/blob/master/CONTRIBUTING.md) for details.
+Of course, any other kind help is welcome, even if you notice some grammar mistakes (English is not my primary language) [CONTRIBUTING](https://github.com/alfonsobries/vue-tailwind/blob/master/CONTRIBUTING.md) for details.

 ## Install and use
 ### 1. Install the dependencies